Roy-lab/graph-representation-learning/Scripts/Box_Comparison_Plots/cscripts/README.txt

-This script takes a table of numbers outputted from Zhiwei into a four column format.
+This script takes a table of numbers into a four column format.
 The columns are CellLine, CID, MethodName Score
 Usage:
 ./convert <input_file> <output_file>